UK Inheritance Tax Rates: What You Need to Know

 How can I reduce Inheritance Tax liability through estate planning?

-Effective estate planning can help minimize Inheritance Tax liability.
+Effective estate planning can help reduce Inheritance Tax liability.
 Strategies include making gifts during one’s lifetime, utilizing trusts, and maximizing available allowances and reliefs, such as Business Relief and Agricultural Relief.

 What is the role of a financial advisor in Inheritance Tax planning?